FDio/csit/resources/tools/presentation/doc/pal_lld.rst

-The structure of the section "Plot" is as follows (example of a plot showing VPP HTTP server performance in a box chart with pre-defined data "plot-vpp-httlp-server-performance" set and  plot layout "plot-cps"):
+The structure of the section "Plot" is as follows (example of a plot showing VPP HTTP server performance in a box chart with pre-defined data "plot-vpp-http-server-performance" set and  plot layout "plot-cps"):

 ::